bobbytables/CakeGrid/README.md

 If you're generating multiple tables per view, reset the grid and start over after you've generated your result set:

     $this->Grid->reset();

+# Actions Column

+    @param string $name
+    @param array $url
+    @param array $trailingParams

+    $this->Grid->addAction('Edit', array('controller' => 'orders', 'action' => 'edit'), array('/Order/id'));

+## What this does:

+The First parameter if the link text (Edit, Delete, Rename, etc..)
+The Second parameter is the controller action that will be handling the action.
+The Third parameter is for the action parameters.
+So the id of the result, maybe a date?
+Whatever.
+Use your imagination.